 Rise: This is a floating city that is still inhabited by humans.
 It is composed of several floating cylinders above a small mountain.
 The people are somewhat reclusive but are known for their use and mastery of technology.

-The Cataclysm was the largest defining event in the history of Golgotha.
+The Technolysis was the largest defining event in the history of Golgotha.

-The world before The Cataclysm was vastly different than what it is today.
+The world before the Technolysis was vastly different than what it is today.
 Golgotha was suppose to be a Garden of Eden created from technology and science.
 The ancient peoples had technology to control everything, even the weather.
 They lived easy lives just working on their next advance or their next breakthrough.
 Ancient people would come from all over the universe to visit and study on Golgotha.
 Eventually, war came to Golgotha though.
 It is claimed to be because of a super weapon that was being developed on Golgotha.
-Golgotha The battle at Golgotha was incredibly large.
+The battle at Golgotha was incredibly large.
 At the end of this battle an event called The Technolysis occurred.
 All the large war machines were destroyed, cities went dark, and even basic devices were useless.

-After The Cataclysm and the use of The Final Weapon almost everything on Golgatha was destroyed.
+After The Technolysis almost everything on Golgatha was destroyed.
 Buildings were destroyed, lives were lost, and the land was covered in anomalies.
 Even the continent was ripped asunder.
 Cities lied in ruins, mechs fell motionless, and few people remained alive.
 Slowly people began to rebuild.
 They founded new towns and began forming smaller societies.
 Eventually, The Temple of the Venerated was founded and began spreading across Golgotha.
 Around this time the Formica also began forming their first colonies and the Pangolins began their trade networks.